 At a nonparticipating pharmacy, you must pay in full for your prescription and submit a claim for reimbursement.
 If the pharmacy charges you more than the allowed amount (based on pricing at a participating pharmacy), you will be reimbursed based on the allowed amount minus the Copayment or Coinsurance.
 You should mail your claims for reimbursement to the address on the form.
+You can obtain a copy of the claim form from the Express Scripts website at express-scripts.com or by calling Quantum Health.

 Any reimbursement will be sent directly to you and made according to the Plan's prescription drug Benefit, as outlined on the Summary of Benefits and Coverage.
-If any request for reimbursement is denied or reduced other than for Copayments or Coinsurance, please refer to the appeal provisions in the Chapter 7: Claims and Appeals.
+If any request for reimbursement is denied or reduced other than for Copayments or Coinsurance, please refer to the appeal provisions in Chapter 8: Claims and Appeals.